solid-rockets/kioku/README.md

 The following environment variables will be inserted into '.bashrc' as part of the installation process:

-KIOKU_DECKS : where files with decks and lines for inserting are found.
+KIOKU_PATH : decks at folder level, scripts in "scripts".

 -----